How To Say I Missed You In Spanish: 2026 Guide + Examples

 If you're not sure which region your conversation partner comes from, te extrañé is the safer bet globally.
 It's understood in Spain (even if Spaniards wouldn't say it themselves), and it's the dominant form across the Americas.

-Want to build muscle memory for regional phrases like these?
+Building muscle memory for regional phrases like these takes repetition in context.
 Lingo Legend uses spaced repetition inside RPG gameplay to help you recall vocabulary when it actually matters, not just during a study session.

 Quick Reference Table: Every Way to Say "I Missed You" in Spanish